Laz-The-Artist/LittleTrains-1.14.4/todo-resources/README.txt

 im sure i need go trough them, cuz they have been made in 1.12's style... when you add a thing from the planned chat, i will look up on its texture and model to apply some "1.14-ness"

+i will edit this file, cuz i need to change something to make test commits... im setting up the discord webhook.